 Only primates and hominids (humans and gorillas) produce flowing tears, and only humans produce tears due to sadness.
-That is not to say that dogs don’t feel sad at times, but like other animals their emotional state is exhibited in other ways, mostly by vocalisation.
+That is not to say that dogs don't feel sad at times, but like other animals, their emotional state is exhibited in other ways, mostly by vocalisation (e.g. whining, howling).

 Why is my dog crying?

-- Mental state: your dog is signifying a submission or her excitement about seeing you
+Mental state: your dog is communicating appeasement or her excitement about seeing you

 Let's look at these reasons in more detail and work out what we can do to help a crying dog.

-If a dog is bored she cries to attract your attention.
-If you are not exercising your dog enough or interacting with her she will quickly become bored.
+If a dog is bored she cries to ask for your attention.
+If you are not exercising or mentally stimulating your dog enough, she will quickly become bored.
 However, most dogs also have an insatiable desire to play and to run, so you may find that her demand (especially if she belongs to certain active breeds) will be high and constant.

-If you are sure that her crying is not due to anything else, you may try ignoring her calls for your attention and carry on with your own tasks.
-Do not interact with her in any way when she is calling for attention, but beware, some dogs will cry for hours to get what they want.
+If you are sure that she is only seeking attention when she cries, you may try ignoring her calls and carry on with your own tasks.
+Do not interact with her in any way when she is calling for attention.
+You should, however, make sure you attend to your dog's needs in the future (e.g. more exercise, more mental stimulation, etc.), and of course, encourage your dog to relax.
 You should be resilient and consistent in what you are prepared to do.